 Emergency Injury Disaster Loan Advances

-- Repeals requirement of CARES Act: Advance amount be deducted from PPP forgiveness amount
+- The new stimulus repeals the requirement of the CARES Act that advance amount be deducted from PPP forgiveness amount.

 Other Small Business Administration debt relief